flaviohasd/TPM-Vibration/README.md

     OPTIMIZATION: Run the code "optimization.m".
 It will find the maximum amount of modification that will minimize the gear mesh vibration for the system declared in the "simulation.m" and "simulation2.m" files.

     SIMULATION ONLY: Open the "simulation.m" file, remove the lines (1 and 97), uncomment the "deltamax" variable input (line 7) and the plot call (line 95).
-That will make the code run for the specified maximum amounf of modification for the declared system of gears in the code.
+That will make the code run for the specified maximum amount of modification for the declared system of gears in the code.

   </details>
   <br>